 Thus, the computer-assisted part of the proof is somewhat similar to that used by Gabai, Meyerhoff and Milley.
 One firsts bounds the parameters to a compact set.
 Then one divides this set into little boxes.
 For each box, we determine whether it can be excluded by one of the above tests.
-If a box cannot be excluded, then the set of slopes with length at most the bound in Theorem 14.1 is computed.
+If a box cannot be excluded, then the set of slopes with length at most the bound in Theorem 15.1 is computed.
 For each box, the computer finds that the maximal number of slopes is 10 and the maximal distance between any two such slopes is 8, thereby nearly completing the proof of Theorems 4.5 and 5.2.

 All that remains is to consider the manifolds M that are obtained by Dehn filling one of m412, s596, s647, s774, s776, s780, s785, s898 or s959.
 For any given manifold M, it is not hard to determine its exceptional Dehn fillings.
-The filling slopes with length more than $2\pi$ are not exceptional, and so all that one needs to do is to enumerate all the slopes with length at most $2\pi$ , perform the Dehn filling and determine whether the resulting manifold is hyperbolic.
+The filling slopes with length more than 6 are not exceptional, and so all that one needs to do is to enumerate all the slopes with length at most 6, perform the Dehn filling and determine whether the resulting manifold is hyperbolic.
 This is not particularly hard to do in practice.
-Of course, there are actually infinitely many 3-manifolds Mthat are obtained by Dehn filling one of m412, s596, s647, s774, s776, s780, s785, s898 or s959.
+Of course, there are actually infinitely many 3-manifolds Mthat are obtained by Dehn filling one of m412, s596, s647, s774, s776, s780, s785, s898 or s959, because they all have at least two cusps.
 But it is possible to determine the exceptional fillings on any such manifold, essentially by filling one boundary torus of the relevant census manifold at a time.
-We refer the reader to [18] for more details.
+We refer the reader to [21] for more details.

-18. Exercises
+19. Exercises

-(1) If you have not already done so, download Snappy [9].
-Familiarise yourself with it, so that you can form a picture of the cusp neighbourhood of the knots $4_1$ and $6_1$ .
+(1) Download SnapPy [9].
+Familiarise yourself with it, so that you can form a picture of the cusp neighbourhood of the knots 4_1 and 6_1 .
 This gives a view of upper half-space from infinity.
-The inverse image of the cusp is a collection of horoballs, including $\{(x, y, z) : z \ge 1\}$ .
+The inverse image of the cusp is a collection of horoballs, including $\{(x, y, z) : z \ge 1\}$.
 A horoball is full-sized if its Euclidean diameter is 1.
-Up to the action of the fundamental group of the cusp, how many full-sized horoballs does $4_1$ have?
-What about $6_1$ ?
+Up to the action of the fundamental group of the cusp, how many full-sized horoballs does 4_1 have?
+What about 6_1 ?

-You will not need Snappy to answer the remaining questions, but it is a very useful tool.
+You will not need SnapPy to answer the remaining questions, but it is a very useful tool.